 Set up the legal notice on your optimized invitation template

-Go to Trustpilot Business > Invitations > Invitation Settings, and select Legal notice.
+Go to Trustpilot Business > Get Reviews > Invitation Settings, and select Legal notice.
 Fill out the required information in the form and click Save changes.

 Important: The legal notice will only be included in the invitations you’ve set up with Trustpilot’s optimized template.
 You need to set up custom templates separately.